A detailed explanation of WordPress and how it can be used to create a great website.

 WordPress is a content management system (CMS), used for the creation and management of websites.

-WordPress is available as the self-hosted free and open source CMS, available from wordpress.org.
+WordPress is available as a self-hosted free and open source CMS, available from wordpress.org.
 Self-hosted means that you require a web host to store your website files.
 There’s also the WordPress.com paid option, which is more restrictive than using the self-hosted version of WordPress.
 Generally, when people mention they’re using WordPress, they mean the self-hosted version.
 This post primarily focuses on the self-hosted version, too.

 What Types of Websites Can I Make With WordPress?